Spanish Fork launching rebate program to encourage residents to buy electric, battery-powered lawn equipment

 Newer residents to the city who are making first-time purchases will be incentivized to buy electric or battery-powered equipment as well, Peterson said.
 Purchases without disposals will be rebated up to $175 and $25, depending on the type of equipment.

 Councilman Chad Argyle asked whether residents would be able to purchase equipment of any brand.
-Peterson said they could, adding that the only requirement is that the equipment is not powered by gas.
+Peterson said they could, adding that the only requirement is the equipment not be powered by gas.

 The city is looking to partner with local retailers to get the word out about the rebate, Peterson said, including The Home Depot, Ace Hardware and Lowe’s.